spring-projects/spring-boot/docs/CONTRIBUTING.md

 With the requisite eclipse plugins installed you can select `import existing maven projects` from the `file` menu to import the code.
-You will need to import the root `spring-zero` pom and the `spring-zero-samples` pom separately.
+You will need to import the root `spring-boot` pom and the `spring-boot-samples` pom separately.

 ### Importing into eclipse without m2eclipse